RISHABH1270/Kubernetes_Cheatsheet/README.md

 Kubernetes secures internal communication using TLS certificates to ensure confidentiality and trust between components.

-1) kubectl ↔️ API Server: Communication is encrypted. kubectl uses a client certificate or token stored in ~/.kube/config.
+1) Kubectl ↔️ API Server: Communication is encrypted. kubectl uses a client certificate or token stored in ~/.kube/config.
 2) API Server ↔️ Kubelet (Node): TLS verifies and encrypts the connection when accessing logs, exec, or managing pods on nodes.
 3) Core Components: Control plane components like kube-scheduler, kube-controller-manager, and kube-proxy use certificates stored in /etc/kubernetes/pki.